anonymous-res-user/Turkic-Unified-Writing-System-fastText/README.md

 For the following steps, please refer to the READMEs in the files `comturk` and `uroman`.

 **‼️⚠️All WikiANN NER and UD POS training freezes the fastText embeddings.⚠️‼️** For training details and hyperparameters, please refer to the READEMEs and training scripts in the folders `comturk` and `uroman`.

+**The fastText models and the fastText training corpora are too large.
+We have some trouble uplaoding them.
+However, you can still reproduce our work through the scripts provided here.**